Suggested links

 How is pleural mesothelioma diagnosed?

-Mesothelioma is diagnosed by assessing a patient’s symptoms and asbestos exposure history, then ordering diagnostic tests.
+Pleural mesothelioma is diagnosed by assessing a patient’s symptoms and asbestos exposure history, and then ordering diagnostic tests.

-According to the American Cancer Society (ACS), doctors will often order a chest X-ray to look for signs of mesothelioma in the lungs, lung lining, and chest wall.
-Other imaging tests may be used as well depending on the situation.
+According to the American Cancer Society (ACS), doctors will often order a chest X-ray to look for signs of pleural mesothelioma in the lungs, lung lining, and chest wall.
+Other imaging tests like mesothelioma CT scans may also be used depending on the patient.

 Doctors will then order biopsies to test tissue/fluid to see if there are cancerous cells present.
-Only a biopsy can officially confirm a diagnosis.
+Only a biopsy can confirm a pleural mesothelioma diagnosis.

 Is pleural mesothelioma curable?